Read user input into variables with scanf. Learn why & matters, the %lf gotcha, and the typical bugs.

 %f for a doubledouble b; scanf("%f", &b); // β double needs %lf

-b ends up with a completely wrong value (often 0.0 or huge).
-It's undefined behaviour.
-Compile with -Wall to get warnings.
+b ends up with a completely wrong value (often 0.0, or something huge).
+It's undefined behavior.
+Compile with -Wall to catch these.

-& to see the crash (educational)%f and watch the value corruptscanf("%d %d", &a, &b); to read two ints separated by spacechar with %cchar s[50] with %s (stops at space)
+& on purpose to see the crash (it's a useful lesson)%f and watch the value get corruptedscanf("%d %d", &a, &b); to read two ints separated by a spacechar with %cchar s[50] with %s (it stops at whitespace)Check your understanding of this lesson!